 If you are driving anywhere during the holidays, including to the airport, keep your car fueled up.
 You do not want to stop for gas as you begin your journey.
 Chances are you will end up stuck in a line that will waste precious time.
 You may also have to corral family members who couldn't resist buying a slushy and a lottery ticket.
 Gas prices tend to rise around the holidays as well, so try to get a full tank at the lowest possible price a day or two before leaving.
 Every dollar counts when you are traveling.

 During this festive season, leaving early does not mean setting the alarm at 6:30 am instead of 7:00.
 Traffic is usually crazy for weeks before Christmas, and you can easily be trapped in a traffic jam for an hour or more.
-You might also experience car issues or other minor disasters, especially if you will be taking a long drive to your destination.
-Make sure your auto insurance policy covers any issues you might encounter on the road.
+You might also experience car issues or other minor disasters.
 Give yourself at least an extra hour when leaving on your trip.
-You may have to kill time at the airport or the station, but that’s a small price to pay for the stress reduction you will enjoy.
+You may have to kill time at the airport or the station, but that's a small price to pay for the stress reduction you will enjoy.